 The list contains naturally occurring and synthetic chemicals.
 It is updated yearly and there are currently 900 chemicals on the list in 2023.

 Technically this label is for “significant exposures” and the chemicals are not listed if “the exposure is low enough to pose no significant risk of cancer or is significantly below levels observed to cause birth defects or other reproductive harm.”
-However, in reality the exposure risk is not usually calculated and you will still see the label if the products contains only trace levels of the Prop 65 chemicals or even when the chemicals are enclosed within the product and there is no reasonable way to gain exposure to them.
+However, in reality, the exposure risk is not usually calculated and you will still see the label if the product contains only trace levels of the Prop 65 chemicals or even when the chemicals are enclosed within the product and there is no reasonable way to gain exposure to them.

-Are Companies Adding this to Everything?
+Are Companies Adding This to Everything?

 It does seem like there are companies that add this to all their products even though they might not contain a chemical on the list or even if the exposure is extremely minimal or exposure is not expected with regular use.